VoidBGS/Ordina-XMLParser/README.md

 >**Dynamic File Path Saving** - Saves your added path to both your export folder and XML file.
 This is added so the user can quickly go through the parsing process, without having to enter in a new file path everytime.

->**Exact Data Extraction** - The Ordina-XMLParser extracts only the most important specified data and not the whole XML file, so you won't need to bother cleaning the data.
+>**Exact Data Extraction** - The Ordina-XMLParser extracts only the most important specified data and not the whole XML file, so you won't need to bother cleaning the entire data.

 ### Extracted Data Example
 ![Extracte Data Picture](https://i.ibb.co/d01XZbq/Screenshot-21.png)